 - 11. Radio-frequency propagation maps showing the extent of the current coverage and anticipated (site on/site off maps).
 Utilize the same size scale and same radio-frequency strength gradients.
 Insure that one gradient of the radio-frequency coverage overlay indicates minimum signal strength for your FCC license classification.
 Indicate scale on the map and locate landmarks, roads for identification of coverage.
-The maps shall be of an adequate size and detail to show the following: - Show anticipated tower coverage at proposed height. - Show anticipated tower coverage with maximum height allowed by the Land Use District (LUD) if less than proposed height. - Show existing coverage (site off). - 12.
-The FCC will have additional requirements and submittals, check their website for more information.
-Wireless Services [Federal Communications Commission (fcc.gov)
+The maps shall be of an adequate size and detail to show the following: - Show anticipated tower coverage at proposed height. - Show anticipated tower coverage with maximum height allowed by the Land Use District (LUD) if less than proposed height. - Show existing coverage (site off).

-[END OF WIRELESS TELECOMMUNICATIONS CUP]
+IEND OF WIRELESS TELECOMMUNICATIONS CUP